udzura/slides/rubykaigi2025/script.md

 so it's heavily skewed towards numerical calculations.
 Unless otherwise noted, I'm using grayscale benchmark.
 The software versions are as listed.
 I'm using an M3 Mac.

 Let's start with improvements to block jumps.
-WebAssembly's jump instructions (like If, Block, Loop) are a bit unusual.
+WebAssembly's jump instructions (like `if, block, loop`) are a bit unusual.
 Instead of instructions holding fixed offsets, the target 'End' position is calculated dynamically when the instruction is encountered.
 This was done in a method called `fetch_ops_while_end`.
-This method was dynamically calculating the corresponding 'End' position every time an If, Block, or Loop instruction was encounteredby peeking ahead at subsequent instructions.
+This method was dynamically calculating the corresponding 'End' position every time an If, Block, or Loop instruction was encountered by peeking ahead at subsequent instructions.

 When I profiled the very first implementation with RubyProf,  `fetch_ops_while_end` was consuming a lot of time.
-Because the calculation happened inside functions called repeatedly, it would naturally be slow.
+Since the calculation happened inside functions called repeatedly, it would naturally be slow.

 So, assuming that the instructions aren't dynamically rewritten, I pre-calculated the 'End' positions.
 After parsing the instructions once, I iterate through them again, calculate the 'End' positions, and cache them.